ClementLaval/unanime/README.md

     // remove animation from browser at the end | default: false
     willChange: false,
-    // add and remove automatically a 'will-change: transform' to your target during animation | default: false }
+    // add and remove automatically a 'will-change: transform' to your target during animation | default: false
+    mergeTargets: false,
+    // merge targets in a single array, you can use this option when you want use stagger on different targets for example | default: false
+  }
 )